-Inferring a network requires the coordination of several different analysis steps.
+Inferring a network entails several different analysis steps.
 Each step can be done in different ways, and different steps can be taken depending on the available data.
 For instance, assume that we have an extremely large dataset.
+Attempting to infer edges in a dataset of more than 1,000 genes may be infeasible because we won’t have the data to distinguish different causal possibilities.
+For example, if, in a group of experiments, genes g1, g2, and g3 always rise and and fall together, then there will be no way to distinguish a causal link to or from one of these genes from a causal link to or from another.
+Clustering these genes together to reduce the size of the data set and to eliminate unsupported distinctions among genes is a reasonable first step.
+Given additional data having complete steady state knock-out data, we may be able to break apart clusters if, say, g1 has a different effect on g4 than g2 does.

+Because there are so many ways to build networks, there should be a way to evaluate them.
+The basic idea is to leave out some data (e.g. the last time point of a time series) and call that test data.
+The remaining data, called training data, is used to form a variety of networks depending on different methods used.
+One can then test each network on the test data.
+The best network suggests the best method.
+(This is a slight simplification, because it is best to test a method using several random seeds to avoid choosing one method over another for the wrong reason.)
+Thus, experimentation and testing are required to figure out the best network for a given dataset.

-Running a dataset of more than 1,000 genes may be computationally intractable.
-Clustering our genes together to reduce N may be a reasonable first step in this case.
-Given a different dataset where complete steady state knock-out data is available, the topology of the network can be inferred before attempting to infer the dynamics.
-Exactly how these steps are combined into a pipeline is extremely data dependent.
-There is likely no one-size-fits-all algorithm that will infer the best network from any arbitrary dataset.
-Experimentation and testing are required to figure out the best network for a given dataset.In general, the workflow for inferring gene regulatory networks can be organized into four distinct steps, each of which can be performed in several different ways.
+The workflow for inferring gene regulatory networks can be organized into four distinct steps, each of which can be performed in several different ways.
 The first step clusters the elements of large datasets in order to reduce the size of the inference problem.
 The second step uses steady-state knock-out data (if available) to infer at least some of the topology of the network.
-The third step infers a dynamical graph model whose nodes are either single genes or gene clusters and whose edges are either inductive or repressive edges.
-These edges may be “seeded” based on the results of the knock-out data.
+The third step infers a dynamical graph model (when closely spaced time series data is available) whose nodes are either single genes or gene clusters and whose edges are either inductive or repressive edges.
 The fourth step prunes the dynamical model based on resampling and consensus techniques.

 [ Workflow diagram showing the 4 steps above ]

-The actual “inference” is occurring in step 3.
-However, if steady-state data is available, inferring the topology of the network before inferring the dynamics is an extremely useful step.
-If the dataset is extremely large, the inference algorithms themselves may not be able to finish in a reasonable amount of time, or give nonsensical answers when they do.